eshun/Luckysheet/docs/guide/README.md

 <script src="https://cdn.jsdelivr.net/npm/sheet@latest/dist/sheet.umd.js"></script>
 ```

-Note that the path of `https://cdn.jsdelivr.net/npm/sheet@latest/dist/sheet.umd.js` means that the latest sheet code will be pulled, but if Luckysheet has just been released, the jsdelivr website may not have time Synchronize from npm, so using this path will still pull to the previous version.
+Note that the path of `https://cdn.jsdelivr.net/npm/sheet@latest/dist/sheet.umd.js` means that the latest sheet code will be pulled, but if sheet has just been released, the jsdelivr website may not have time Synchronize from npm, so using this path will still pull to the previous version.
 We recommend that you directly specify the latest version.

-To specify the Luckysheet version, please add the version number after all CDN dependent files, such as: `https://cdn.jsdelivr.net/npm/sheet@2.1.12/dist/sheet.umd.js`.
+To specify the sheet version, please add the version number after all CDN dependent files, such as: `https://cdn.jsdelivr.net/npm/sheet@2.1.12/dist/sheet.umd.js`.

 > How do I know which version is the latest version?
-View the latest [release record](https://github.com/mengshukeji/Luckysheet/releases) or [package.json](https://github.com/mengshukeji/Luckysheet/blob/master/package.json)` version` field.
+View the latest [release record](https://github.com/mengshukeji/sheet/releases) or [package.json](https://github.com/mengshukeji/sheet/blob/master/package.json)` version` field.

 If it is not convenient to access jsdelivr.net, you can also import it locally